Golden Temple: Guru Ram Das Langar

-Daily ceremonies
+Ceremonies

 Left: A palanquin being prepared for the daily sukhasan ritual to carry the scripture to a bedroom; Right: A Sikh pilgrim.
 Some Sikhs take a dip in the pool.

+Within the sanctum sanctorum, the only acceptable activities are paying respect to the scripture and praying.
 There are several rites performed every day in the Golden Temple as per the historic Sikh tradition.
 These rites treat the scripture as a living person, a Guru out of respect.
 They include: